Southowram: Law Hill House

 In 1837, at the age of 19, Emily Brontë came to teach at the three-storey house on Law Lane which was then an exclusive boarding school.
 She stayed for only about six months, however, because of the strict lifestyle demanded.
 She was homesick and in a collection of letters, her sister Charlotte wrote about how Emily had to work from 6 a.m. to 11 p.m. each day and was more of a governess than a teacher.
 Emily wrote poetry while at Law Hill and became fascinated by the story of intrigue and feuding which surrounded the house's builder, Jack Sharp, and his near neighbours, the Walker family of Walterclough Hall.
 It is said she reflected the story in the plot of her novel Wuthering Heights and that the central character Heathcliff was based on Sharp himself.
 A plaque on the wall commemorates Brontë's stay between 1837 and 1838.

+Ashday Hall

+The present Ashday Hall was built by William Holdsworth in 1738.
+Ashday was one of the oldest settlements in the township of Southowram.
+Ashday is a comparatively modern form of the name of the estate, which was known as the manor of Astey or Astay, meaning "East - well watered land (ey - island of land surrounded by marshes)".
+William de Astey (also described as de Astay or Asty) witnessed numerous deeds recorded in the Court Rolls prior to 1284, especially of the Ecclesley family, located in Southowram township in the area later known as Far Exley or Exley Hall.
+In one of the deeds he is described as the son of William the Steward.
+His contemporary, Henry de Astey, son of Adam de Hastey, was a witness with him in one transaction.
+In another dated 23 May 1275 of which Henry de Astey was a party, William de Astey was a pledge.